FelixGit-dev/Clock/README.md

 # Clock
-Real-time display of the current time in a 12hr format, Digital clock representation with hour, minutes and seconds.
+Real-time display of the current time in a 12hr format, Digital clock representation with hour, minute and second.